Treatment for Anal Pain/Anal Fissure

 How do you treat an anal fissure?

-General Surgery Patient FAQ
+General and Colon and Rectal Surgery Patient FAQ

-Read more patient tips for preparing and recovering from general surgery, colorectal surgery, colonoscopy, or the removal of lumps and bumps.
+Read more patient tips for preparing and recovering from general surgery, colorectal surgery, or the removal of lumps and bumps.

 AnoRectal Post Op Instructions